ruizi/COMP5408-Proj/README.md

 - 2. For batch mode:
      <img width="1233" alt="Screen Shot 2021-12-22 at 4 26 08 PM" src="https://user-images.githubusercontent.com/30584659/147157038-c65a7610-fa58-4d26-b2a8-21345a89a14f.png">

-#### 5. Contact.
+## Contact me

-If you found some problems, please open a issue in this repository, Thank you!
+If you found some problems, please open a issue in this repository or email me with rcai073@uottawa.ca, Thank you!

 Have a nice day! and Merry Chirsmas!